ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/cross-platform/windowsperf_sampling_cpython_spe/windowsperf_sampling_cpython_spe.md

         spe_device.version_name                             FEAT_SPE
 ```

-#### How do I know if your WindowsPerf binaries and driver support optional SPE?
+#### How do I know if my WindowsPerf binaries and driver support optional SPE?

 {{% notice Note %}}
 Currently WindowsPerf support of SPE is in development, not all versions of WindowsPerf enable SPE support.
 Some WindowsPerf releases may contain separate binaries with SPE support enables.